Sexual Misconduct / Gender-Based Misconduct Policy and Procedures

 4. Sexual harassment:

 Sexual harassment is a form of gender-based discrimination involving quid pro quo or hostile environment harassment.
 Quid pro quo harassment is an intentional, intolerable exploitation of a position of power and authority such as unwelcome sexual advances, requests or demands for sexually-based favors, or other gender-based verbal or physical conduct where submission to or rejection of such conduct by an individual is used by a person(s) in a position of power or authority, as a basis for employment, academic or institutional environment decisions affecting such individual.
 Hostile environment harassment arises where one or more members of the University community engage in gender-based conduct that unreasonably creates an intimidating, hostile or offensive working and/or living/study environment that has the effect of altering one’s work or educational experience and the conditions of employment or living/study at the University.
 Examples of sexual harassment include but are not limited to: subtle or persistent pressure for sexual activity or favors; unnecessary touching or brushing up against a person; unwelcome communication (verbal, written, electronic, etc.) of a sexual nature; and/or failure to accept the end of a consensual relationship with repeated and persistent requests and behavior.
+Sexual harassment need not be intentional.
+The intent of the person who is alleged to have committed such behavior may not be relevant to determining whether a violation has occurred.

 5. Sexual exploitation: